Maud (plaid): Traditional use

 The maud was therefore the outer garment of the shepherd or common man.
 It provided warmth amongst the Border hills, protection from the rain and was his blanket at night.
 The voluminous nature of the wrapped maud also meant that pockets or nooks, known as ‘maud neuks/nuiks', could be fashioned for the carrying of ‘fairns' (food), other provisions and even lambs.

 The method of carrying the maud was dictated by its size and possibly local custom.
 A Cumberland Shepherd, painted by Joshua Cristall in 1816 shows a short maud carried wrapped around the waist.
 The Shepherd's Sweetheart by Thomas Brooks (1846) and The Craigy Bield, above, show a medium-length maud carried over the left shoulder and tied in a half-knot at the right hip.
 Scott's first description, above, and many portraits and statues of Scott, James Hogg and Robbie Burns, show a long maud draped over the left shoulder, brought diagonally around the body and passed over the left shoulder, with both ends reaching about waist height.
 In some pictures, the same length maud is wrapped in the same manner but over the right arm, instead of under, to form a sort of mantle.
 Scott's second description, above, describes the carrying of a long maud, wrapped around the waist and passed diagonally over the chest to fall behind the left shoulder.

-Popular Use
+Popular use

 The maud gained popularity as a symbol of the Scottish Borders from 1820 due to its mention by fashionable Border Scots such as Walter Scott, James Hogg and Henry Scott Riddell and their wearing of it in public.
 Together with Robbie Burns, they can be seen wearing a maud in portraits, etchings and statues.
 This romantic revival may have prolonged the use of the maud and saved it from extinction; writing in 1808, Allan Ramsay said, "The wide great-coat, and the round hat, are, frequently, adopted for the grey checked plaid or mawd, and the broad blue bonnet with its scarlet rim;" (p.
 396).

+Edwin Waugh, a prominent 19th-century Lancastrian poet and writer, was identified by his use of the shepherd's plaid or maud.